brandonlaursen/Module-3-Resources/Week7/Day3/recreate-trello-long-practice-solutions/README.md

 Clone the practice from the [starter].

-Once you're in VS Code, you can drag the __index.html__ file into your browser to view the webpage, or use the **File Explorer** to open it in your browser.
+Once you've in VS Code, you can drag the __index.html__ file into your browser to view the webpage, or use the **File Explorer** to open it in your browser.
 The only file you will need to edit for this practice is __main.css__.